 Consultant in Palliative Medicine and Palliative Care Clinical Lead for NHS Tayside

 Dr Deans Buchanan, MB ChB, BSc (Hons), M.D., FRCP.
 Clinical lead for Palliative care research in NHS Tayside and consultant in Palliative care medicine.
-He has published widely and the co-director for the Dundee University MPH programme.
-Dr Buchanan is a civic co-sponsor of the project.
+He has published widely and the co-director for the Dundee University MPH programme and co-lead of the Macmillan Tayside Palliative and End of Life Care Managed Care Network.
+Dr Buchanan is the Palliative Medicine Special advisor to the Scottish Government Health & Social care Directorate and the Chief Medical Officer.

 Steering Group Primary Care Lead